creatordao-project/bounty-contract/README.md

 | :--------- | :------ | :-------------------------------------- |
 | _requestId | uint256 | the requestId of the respective request |

-### isRequester (CreaticlesDapp)
+### isRequester (Dapp)

-used by CreaticlesNFT contract to determine if the minter is the owner of the specified request
+used by NFT contract to determine if the minter is the owner of the specified request

 ```
 function isRequester(address _addr, uint256 _requestId)